vmware-tanzu/tanzu-cli/docs/plugindev/contract.md

 presenting information about plugins or when performing lifecycle operations on them.

-The output of the command is a json structure, like this:
+The output of the command is a JSON structure, like this:

 ```json
 {